karusea/karusea/README.md

 ### Hello! 👋
-My name is karusea, I am a node.js / lua developer!
+My name is karusea, I am a node.js / python developer!

+- 🌱 I’m currently trying to get more into python.
+- 📫 You can reach me on discord: karusea#8445
+- 😄 Pronouns: Any
+- ⚡ Fun fact: A group of cats is called a clowder.

 ###### I should probably add more stuff to this later
 <!--